 Using video on a website is a great way to drive engagement and highlight campus culture.
 Here are some important suggestions when it comes to adding video to the website:

-- Any video produced for TCC must reference Tallahassee Community College, include the TCC logo and follow all logo guidelines.
+- Any video produced for TCC must reference Tallahassee Community College, including the TCC logo, and follow all logo guidelines.

 - Use video that adds value to the web page and delivers information.

 - Do not enable the video to automatically play when a page is loaded.
 Allow website visitors to play the video if they choose to.

 - Stream videos on the web page; do not embed them.

 - Provide a text transcript when possible.

 The official Tallahassee Community College logo is the “wheel” version (pictured right), which features TCC blue and gold colors, a white inner circle background, and the signature interlocking letters within.
 At all times, the logo should be displayed on website pages for Tallahassee Community College (specifically, on the top left corner of the website).
 For more information, refer to Identity and Branding System.

 Tallahassee Community College follows the Associated Press Stylebook, the standard for grammatical guidelines used by the media.
 Here are essential tips when it comes to writing in AP Style:

 - Commas and periods always go inside quotation marks.